makinbacon21/switchroot-android-build/README.md

-# Dockerized environment to build Switchroot Android image
+# Scripts and environment to build Switchroot Android image

-This repo provides A Dockerfile (`build-scripts/Dockerfile`) to create the basic environment for building Lineage and Switchroot Android.
+This repo provides a set of scripts and a Dockerfile (`build-scripts/Dockerfile`) to create the basic environment for building Lineage and Switchroot Android.

 **To use the prebuilt docker images, check out the [latest release](https://github.com/PabloZaiden/switchroot-android-build/releases/latest) in this GitHub repository.**